ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

     matching_events = tracer.query_events(my_predicate, timeout=10)

-Other than the predicate and the timeout, a third (usually hidden) parameter used to specify the criteria is the ``target_n_events``, which is the number of events that you expect to match the predicate. ``target_n_events`` works together with ``timeout`` in the following way: when you specify both of them, the query will not be satisfied until the number of events that match the predicate is equal or greater to ``target_n_events``.
+Other than the predicate and the timeout, a third (usually hidden) parameter called ``target_n_events`` is present.
+This parameter is used to specify the number of events that you expect to match the predicate.
+``target_n_events`` works together with ``timeout`` in the following way: when you specify both of them, the query will not be satisfied until the number of events that match the predicate is equal or greater to ``target_n_events``.
 If you don't reach that number at call time, the process that called the query will wait.
 While that process is waiting, the tracer will continue to collect events, and eventually if it